loginom/loginom-help-en-omegat/data/processors/transformation/grouping.md

 ---
 # ![Grouping](./../../images/icons/components/group-data_default.svg) Grouping

-The grouping enables to perform actions with a data set that are simillar to the SQL query actions using `GROUP BY` offer. Компонент позволяет объединять записи избранных полей в группы, а для оставшихся полей вычислять статистические показатели (сумму, среднее, минимум и т.д.).
+The grouping enables to perform actions with a data set that are simillar to the SQL query actions using `GROUP BY` offer.
+The component enables to combine records of the selected fields into groups, and to calculate the statistical indicators for the remaining fields (sum, mean, minimum, etc).
 One string is returned for each group.
 In this case, the statistical indicators (or [aggregation functions](./../func/aggregation-functions.md)) are calculated for each group but not for the whole data set.

 %spoiler%Example:%spoiler%